sumeet-4275/sumeet-4275.github.io/index.md

 **Workshops and Trainings**

 - **Atal Tinkering Lab(AIM- NITI Aayog, Govt of India)**
+Worked at Atal Tinkering Lab of DAV-VK and got the opportunity to be a part of this excellent opportunity, where I programmed the Arduino Board to work for a Robot under able guidance of mentors from IIT Kharagpur under the scheme of NITI Aayog, Government of India

 - **IHCI 2019**
 Volunteered as Program Co-Ordinator and Participated in the 11 th International conference on Intelligent Human Computer Interaction

 - **Workshop on Cognitive Computing**
 Participant at 2 nd edition of workshop on Cognitive Computing

 - **CodeChef**
 Attended CC-CP workshop organized by CodeChef in June 2019 focusing on Algorithmic skills and discussing Data Structures in depth.